 How do you create a successful project budget?

 A budget is a plan for the use of money.
 You can have a personal budget, or you can have a project budget.

 A project budget is used to help you decide how much money you need to spend on your project and when you should spend it.
-It will also show you how much money you’re going to make from your project so that if something goes wrong, then at least the business won’t lose any more than they already have invested in it.
+It will also show you how much money you will make from your project so that if something goes wrong, the business won’t lose any more than they already have invested.

 What does a budget include?

 A budget is a plan for your money.
 It includes your income, expenses, savings, and debt.
-Your budget helps you decide how to spend your income so that you can build wealth and save for the future.
+Your budget helps you decide how to spend your income to build wealth and save for the future.

 How does my budget work?